 The "Eco Champion" game is his fourth collaboration with Ecofund.

-Open Village is a private non-profit organization whose main objective is to promote autonomous, ecological and collective development.
+Open Village is a private non-profit organization whose main objective is to promote autonomous, ecological and collective community development.

 Malick Diouf is a professor-researcher and director of IUPA.
 Well-versed in applied research and a great believer in practical training, he knows how to provide know-how to local communities to help them to manage their natural resources.